sebuszqo/My_Learning_Path/README.md

 <h1 align='center'> My-Learning-Path </h1>

-<h5 align='center'> Here I am making public almost every piece of code that I've written during my learning: </h5>
+<h3 align='center'> Here I am making public almost every piece of code that I've written during learning: </h5>
-JavaScript/ Node.js / Express.js / MYSQL & MongoDB / TypeScript / React / NestJS
+<p align='center'> JavaScript/ Node.js / Express.js / MYSQL & MongoDB / TypeScript / React / NestJS </p>

 - Each stage is divided into approximately 30 days of learning new things, part of the code that I wrote during learning is in this repository.